Rinrin0413/tetr-ch-rs/README.md

 Also you can:

-- Search for TETR.IO account by social connections.
+- Search for TETR.IO accounts by social connections.
 - Search for record by user ID and timestamp.

 > [!WARNING]